ikumen/today-i-learned/posts/til/kruskal-maze-generator.md

 ### How it works

-Kruskal's algorithm is an algorithm for finding a minimum spanning tree, it takes a set of vertices for input and finds the subset of edges that forms a tree that:
+Kruskal's algorithm is an algorithm for finding a [minimum spanning tree](https://en.wikipedia.org/wiki/Minimum_spanning_tree), it takes a set of vertices for input and finds the subset of edges that forms a tree that:

   * includes every vertex
   * and has a minimum sum of weights among all the edges

 [Kruskal's algorithm](https://en.wikipedia.org/wiki/Kruskal%27s_algorithm) is very similar to [Prim's algorithm](/minimum-spanning-tree/), but with the following key steps:

- 1. turn all vertices to individual [disjoint set](https://en.wikipedia.org/wiki/Disjoint-set_data_structure)
+ 1. turn all vertices to individual [disjoint sets](https://en.wikipedia.org/wiki/Disjoint-set_data_structure)
- 2. build list of all `traversable` edges (sorted asc list or min heap)
+ 2. build list of all `traversable` edges (sorted or as priority queue)
- 3. from `traversable` edges, get minimum edge and traverse
+ 3. from list of `traversable` edges, get minimum edge and traverse
  4. if vertices of the traversed edge are not in same disjoint sets, connect them (i.e, we just expanded our tree). _Note: without this check we risk forming a cycle in the graph._
  5. repeat from step 3

 ### Kruskals algorithm

-Let demonstrate Kruskal's algorithm by using it to generate a maze.
+Let's demonstrate Kruskal's algorithm by using it to generate a perfect maze&mdash;a maze where all points are reachable.
 We'll use JavaScript, specifically [p5js](https://p5js.org) to help visualize what we are doing.
 I'll keep the user interface as simple as possible.

 We setup our initial canvas and a basic grid to outline the cells that will make up our maze.
 ```javascript